 - on 14th November 2012, the new version of HR Strategy was discussed and approved in Senate

 - on 13th November 2013, the HR strategy was updated and approved by the Academic Senate

 - on 14th May 2014, the HR strategy was again updated and approved by the Academic Senate

 - on 22nd July 2014, evaluation of HR assessors to confirm the acknowledgement of the title HR (Institute for Excellence in Human Resources Management

 - on 22nd December 2014, the final report of the three "judges" emphasized that, although there was still a margin of improvement, the University of Foggia succeeded in implementing its action plan and some new actions were recommended to implement

-- on 21st November 2017, the Academic Senate approved the new strategy, integrated and elaborated in accordance with the assessor’ recommendations and the " strengthened HRS4R” entered into force on 1 January 2017, which incorporates the principles of open, transparent and meritorious recruitment of researchers (OTM_R).
+- on 21st November 2017, the Academic Senate approved the update HRS4R 2017, integrated and elaborated in accordance with the assessor’ recommendations and the " strengthened HRS4R” entered into force on 1 January 2017, which incorporates the principles of open, transparent and meritorious recruitment of researchers (OTM_R)